sw-code/sw-code.github.io/_posts/2023-10-13-authz-keto-introduction.md

   }'
 ```

+In the subsequent hands-on section, we provide a comprehensive configuration setup for Ory Keto, ensuring that you have all the tools and information at your disposal to effectively establish relations using the REST API.

 # A Hands-on Integration of Ory Keto and Spring Boot

 Now that you've had a sip of the theory behind relation-based authorization, it's time to roll up your sleeves and witness it in action.
 Our destination?
 A realistic scenario involving the integration of Ory Keto and Spring Boot.